Discover our villas

 By : Alexis Steinman

-Is Provence worth going to?
+Is Provence in France worth visiting?
 Why visit Provence

 Many visitors to Provence have the region's emblematic lavender fields on their bucket list.
-Drive the winding roads of the Provencal countryside to immerse in their beauty.
-Lavender fields unfurl near the perched villages of Rousillon, Lacoste, Bonnieux, and Saignon as well as the Claparèdes and Valensole plateaux further east.
-To learn more about Provence's 'blue gold', we recommend visiting the Lavender Museum in Cabriéres d'Avignon near Gordes or a company that distills lavender to produce essential oils.
-To combine sport and culture enjoy a bicycle tour of the lavender fields and stop for a picnic in the middle of the fragrant flowers.
+Drive the winding roads of the Provencal countryside to immerse yourself in their beauty.
+Lavender fields unfurl near the perched villages of Roussillon, Lacoste, Bonnieux, and Saignon as well as the Claparèdes and Valensole plateaux further east.
+To learn more about Provence's 'blue gold,' we recommend visiting the Lavender Museum in Cabriéres d'Avignon near Gordes or a company that distills lavender to produce essential oils.
+To combine sport and culture, enjoy a bicycle tour of the lavender fields and stop for a picnic amid the fragrant flowers.
+This region offers the perfect touch of nature for peaceful strolls and stunning panoramic views.

 An itinerary for discovering Provence's best wineries

-A prominent part of the Provencal countryside, the endless rows of vines feed the region's emblematic bottles.
-Take a personalised vineyard tour at Villa Baulieu, whose location on the slopes of a dormant volcano near Aix-en-Provence enriches their superb wine.
-At Château La Coste, participate in an organic wine tasting workshop to intimately discover Provence's rich terroir - as well as world-class sculpture between the vines.
-Learn about biodynamic winemaking at Château Romanin in Saint-Rémy-de-Provence, whose cathedral cellar - one of the architectural greats in France - was designed with astronomical influences.
+Vineyards dominate the Provencal countryside, producing the region's emblematic wines.
+Take a personalised vineyard tour at Villa Baulieu, perched on dormant volcanic slopes near Aix-en-Provence, enhancing their superb wines.
+At Château La Coste, join an organic wine tasting workshop to intimately discover Provence's rich terroir—and world-class sculptures between the vines.
+For more inspiration, check out our detailed list of the best vineyards for wine tastings in Provence.
+Learn about biodynamic winemaking at Château Romanin in Saint-Rémy-de-Provence, whose cathedral cellar, one of France’s architectural gems, was designed with astronomical influences.

-French gastronomy is globally-renowned.
-Taste it at its most authentic in Provence, the breadbasket of France whose farms, vineyards, and food artisans benefit from the sun-soaked terroir.
-Provencal cuisine is highlighted by farm-fresh ingredients: pistou soup, ratatouille, and aioli, a delicious garlicky mayonnaise.
-Visit local farmers' markets to meet the people behind the produce.
-Have your Villanovo concierge book a cooking class to learn regional recipes.
-Go truffle hunting between November and March to discover Provence's famous black gold.
-In Les Alpilles, taste AOC-certified olive oil in Mouriès or visit Fromagerie Les Cabres d'Or to meet the adorable goats behind their fantastic cheese.
-Provence has dining options for every craving, from casual outdoor cafés to Michelin-starred meals like L'Ousteau de Baumanière one of the best restaurants in Provence.
-Note that restaurants can be closed during off season.
+French gastronomy is renowned worldwide.
+Taste it authentically in Provence, France’s breadbasket, where farms, vineyards, and artisans thrive under the sun-soaked terroir.
+Provencal cuisine features fresh ingredients: pistou soup, ratatouille, and aioli, a delicious garlicky mayonnaise.
+Visit local markets to meet the locals behind the produce.
+Book a cooking class via Villanovo’s concierge to learn regional recipes.
+Go truffle hunting from November to March for Provence's famed black gold.
+In Les Alpilles, savor AOC-certified olive oil in Mouriès or visit Fromagerie Les Cabres d'Or to meet the goats behind their superb goat cheese.
+Provence offers dining for every taste—from casual outdoor cafés to Michelin-starred meals like L'Ousteau de Baumanière, one of the best things in Provence.
+Some experiences may come at an extra cost.

-How many days in Provence is enough?
-When to visit to maximize your holiday
+How many days do you need in Provence to maximise your holiday?

 Villanovo in Provence: Exceptional stays and luxury concierge services